jk4e/docs-1/content/guides/quickstart.md

 url: quickstart
 weight: 2
 ---
-Install W&B and start tracking your machine learning experiments in minutes.
+Install W&B and track machine learning experiments quickly.

 ## Sign up and create an API key

-An API key authenticates your machine to W&B. You can generate an API key from your user profile.
+An API key authenticates the machine with W&B. Generate an API key from your user profile.

 {{% alert %}}
-For a more streamlined approach, you can generate an API key by going directly to [https://wandb.ai/authorize](https://wandb.ai/authorize).
-Copy the displayed API key and save it in a secure location such as a password manager.
+For a streamlined approach, generate an API key directly at [https://wandb.ai/authorize](https://wandb.ai/authorize).
+Copy the displayed API key and save it in a secure location, such as a password manager.
 {{% /alert %}}

 1. Click your user profile icon in the upper right corner.